elpop/widget-server/README.md

 ### Mac OS

-You need the git program and another utilities, are available with the Xcode Command Line Tools, I sugests install Xcode from the Apple App Store, then check if you have the command line tools.
+You need the git program and another utilities, are available with the Xcode Command Line Tools, I suggest install Xcode from the Apple App Store, then check if you have the command line tools.

 I use the **vim text editor**, is available on Mac OS and any Linux flavor.
 If you don't have any experience with, please read this guide:
     [vim for beginners](https://computers.tutsplus.com/tutorials/vim-for-beginners--cms-21118)